Lexi Lloyd-Smith: Bristol City

 On 4 June 2024 it was announced that Lloyd-Smith would be leaving Southampton, and a month later, she signed for Bristol City from Southampton on a two-year free transfer deal.

 On 8 September, she scored her debut goal for City against her former club Southampton in a 1–1 draw.
 For October, having scored four goals during that month, Lloyd-Smith was nominated for the Women's Championship Player of the Month and Goal of the Month awards, that were both subsequently won by Maria Farrugia of Sheffield United.

 After her first nine Championship appearances in the 2024–25 season she scored six goals, becoming the joint second highest scorer in November, behind Isobel Goodwin of London City Lionesses.

+In July 2026, it was announced that Lloyd-Smith had departed City to ‘‘take the next steps in her career.’’

+Crystal Palace

+On 16 July 2026, it was announced that Lloyd-Smith had signed for newly-promoted Women's Super League club Crystal Palace.

+On 6 September 2026, Lloyd-Smith scored her first Women's Super League goal for Crystal Palace, leading the side to a 1-0 victory away at Everton.

 International career

 Lloyd-Smith has represented England at under-15, under-17 and under-23 youth level.

 In October 2019, she featured in 2020 Under-17 Championship qualification for England, playing in winning matches against Croatia, Bosnia and Herzegovina, and Belgium.

 In September 2022, Lloyd-Smith stated that her main goal was to return to the England youth set up.

 In February 2025, she was called up to the under-23 squad, making her debut as a second-half substitute in a 3–2 defeat to Germany.
+On 2 March 2026, she scored the winning goal for the under-23s against France in a 1–0 victory.
+She featured in a 3–0 win over Sweden, helping England to win the 2025-26 U23 European Competition title on 17 April 2026.